Accreditation and Approvals

 Saba University School of Medicine is listed in the World Directory of Medical Schools.

-Frequently Asked Questions About Accreditation
+FAQs About Accreditation

-Yes.
-Eligible students at Saba can receive Federal Direct Student Loans.
-Saba is one of the select international medical schools approved to participate in the U.S. Federal Student Aid program.
+Yes, MD program participants from the United States are eligible for relevant federal student loans.
+SUSOM is one of the select international medical schools approved to participate in the U.S. Federal Student Aid program.